Woe, Is Me: New label and Daybreak (2024–present)

 Woe, Is Me announced on social media on November 18, 2024 that they have signed with SBG Records.
 The band is working on a new album, to be released in 2025.
 This will be their third studio album, which marks almost thirteen years since the release of sophomore album, Genesi[s] in 2012.

 The band would collab with Sorry X and release a cover of Evanescence's "Bring Me to Life".

 On March 25, 2025, Ben Ferris announced his departure from the band.
 The band would then part ways with Cory Ferris a short while later.
-Shortly before their departures, the band had cancelled their planned Japan tour, citing scheduling conflicts with the production of their new album.
-However, it was later publicly alleged by the Japanese tour promoter that Woe, Is Me had failed to refund a deposit exceeding ¥6,100,0000 (approximately USD 41,500), which contributed to the promoter going out of business.
-The incident sparked widespread criticism from Japanese fans on the band’s Instagram page.
-Internal disagreements reportedly arose within the band regarding whether to reschedule the tour or issue a refund.
-The faction in favor of making amends lost the vote, leading to the departures of Ben and Cory Ferris.
+Shortly before their departures, the band had cancelled their planned Japan tour.

 On April 10, 2025, the band released a single titled "Here’s to Me (A Story to Tell Pt.
 2)".
 It would then be followed by another single titled "Devil In My Mind", released on May 23, 2025.
+The third single titled "Odd Behavior" (featuring guest vocals from AJ Rebollo) would be released on June 20, 2025.
+On July 25, 2025, The band announced that their third studio album titled Daybreak would be released on August 22, 2025.
+Along with the announcement, the final single from the album titled "The Closer" was also released.
+A music video for the track "Seminola Blvd" was released on August 22, 2025 along with the release of the album.